Montoneros: Right-wing influences

-The Montoneros also faced accusations of fascist or right-wing ideological elements.
+In addition, Montoneros faced accusations of fascist or right-wing ideological elements.
 Jacobo Timerman alleged that the Montoneros combined Marxism and nationalism, which he described as "fascism of the left".
-Similar accusation was made by philosopher Pablo Giussani, who compared the Montoneros to Fasci Italiani di Combattimento.
+A similar accusation was made by philosopher Pablo Giussani, who compared the Montoneros to the Italian political party Fasci Italiani di Combattimento.
 Both Timerman and Giussani, however, also argued that Guevarism was a distortion of Marxism and represented a form of "red fascism".
-In response to their analyses, historian Donald C. Hodges wrote: "I have already argued that it is a mistake to classify Peronism as a fascist movement.
+In response to these analyses, historian Donald C. Hodges wrote: "I have already argued that it is a mistake to classify Peronism as a fascist movement.
 If my analysis stands up, then it is also erroneous to classify the different versions of revolutionary Peronism as fascist-inspired."
-He noted that the ideology of the Montoneros included elements such as cult of death and violence, but came not from fascist idealization of war and militarism, but rather Che Guavara's cult of heroism and Eva Perón's praise for revolutionary violence.
-When Perón was imprisoned in 1945, he was released after a general strike declared by the CGT; Eva however wanted to force the release of Perón through workers' militias, which she began organizing and arming.
+He noted that the ideology of the Montoneros included elements such as a cult of death and violence, but it did not stem from fascist idealization of war and militarism, but rather from Che Guevara's cult of heroism and Eva Perón's praise of revolutionary violence.
+When Juan Perón was imprisoned in 1945, he was released after a general strike declared by the General Confederation of Labour (CGT); Eva, however, wanted to force the release of Juan via workers' militias, which she began organizing and arming.
 Eva argued that violence is a legitimate vehicle for change, writing: "With or without bloodshed, the race of oligarchs, exploiters of mankind, will inevitably perish in this century!"
 Her slogan "Peronism will be revolutionary, or it will be nothing!" also made her an important figure and inspiration for the Peronist left.

+Women and their participation

+Although men predominated on the military front, some testimonies state: "Female participation was significant and, in general, the numbers of men and women were fairly balanced. [...]
+It is true that women did not rise beyond mid-level positions."

+Childcare placed women at a disadvantage for advancement within the organization, because they did not have as much time available as men did.
+Two tendencies emerged among women: those who prioritized caring for their children and those who prioritized militancy:

+Either we lost out as militants, or we lost out as mothers. [...]
+The fear, both mine and that of the other female militants, was what would happen to our children if we were captured—whether we would be killed or blackmailed through threats against them.

+Militants were expected to entrust the care of their children only to other members of the organization.
+During exile in Cuba, a guardería (childcare facility) was established in the Miramar district of Havana, near the house where the Montoneros leadership operated.

+The young student Ana María González, a member of Montoneros, was responsible for placing an explosive device under the bed of the leader of the Argentine Federal Police—Brigadier General Cesario Cardozo—causing his death.
+She herself was killed a few months later in an armed confrontation.